Articular Cartilage Restoration

 Drilling, like microfracture, stimulates the production of healthy cartilage.
 Multiple holes are made through the injured area in the subchondral bone with a surgical drill or wire.
 The subchondral bone is penetrated to create a healing response.

 Abrasion arthroplasty is similar to drilling.
-Instead of drills or wires, high speed burrs are used to remove the damaged cartilage and reach the subchondral bone.
+It can be done with an arthroscope, but instead of drills or wires, high-speed burrs are used to remove the damaged cartilage and reach the subchondral bone.

-ACI is a two-step procedure.
-New cartilage cells are grown and then implanted in the cartilage defect.
+MACI is a two-step procedure in which new cartilage cells are grown and then implanted in the cartilage defect.

 First, healthy cartilage tissue is removed from a non-weightbearing area of the bone.
 This step is done as an arthroscopic procedure.
 The tissue which contains healthy cartilage cells, or chondrocytes, is then sent to the laboratory.
-The cells are cultured and increase in number over a 3- to 5-week period.
+The cells are cultured on a collagen matrix (a biological scaffold) and increase in number over a period of 1 month.

-ACI is most useful for younger patients who have single defects larger than 2 cm in diameter.
-ACI has the advantage of using the patient's own cells, so there is no danger of a patient rejecting the tissue.
+MACI is most useful for younger patients who have single defects larger than 2 cm in diameter.
+MACI has the advantages of providing more durable hyaline cartilage, and of using the patient's own cells so there is no danger of a patient rejecting the tissue.
 It does have the disadvantage of being a two-stage procedure that requires an open incision.
 It also takes several weeks to complete.

 Osteochondral Autograft Transplantation

-A single plug of cartilage may be taken or a procedure using multiple plugs, called mosaicplasty, may be performed.
+A single plug of cartilage may be transferred, or the surgeon may perform a procedure using multiple plugs, called mosaicplasty.

 Osteochondral autograft is used for smaller cartilage defects.
-This is because the healthy graft tissue can only be taken from a limited area of the same joint.
-It can be done with an arthroscope.
+This is because the healthy graft tissue can be taken only from a limited area of the same joint.

 Osteochondral Allograft Transplantation

-An allograft is typically larger than an autograft.
-It can be shaped to fit the exact contour of the defect and then press fit into place.
+An allograft is typically larger than an autograft, but like autografts, allografts provide hyaline cartilage to the defect.
+The benefit of an allograft is that it can be shaped to fit the exact contour of the defect and then press fit into place.